 Green Chef uses labels to bring unique and other special meals to your attention.
 These are Earth Month for meals containing sustainable ingredients and self-explanatory 10-Min Lunches and Chef’s Choice.
 A few Chef’s Choice meals weekly is a Green Chef outstanding feature.
 These dishes are ideal for a special occasion like a romantic dinner or some celebration.

 The result I received was 4 meals (lunch and dinner) for 4 people each.
-OK, considering the child wouldn't eat as much as an adult, there would be leftovers for additional meals for us adults.
-But given the large menu, I was hoping for more variety.
+Considering the child wouldn't eat as much as an adult, there would be leftovers for additional meals for us adults, which is fine.
+But given the large menu – and considering the detail and scope of the quiz – I was expecting a more personalized result.

 Green Chef is an undisputed winner in this round.
 Unlike Hungryroot, which sources organic and non-GMO ingredients whenever possible, Green Chef is a certified organic meal kit service.
-In fact, it’s the first CCOF-certified (California Certified Organic Farmers) organic meal kit service on the market.
+It’s also the first CCOF-certified (California Certified Organic Farmers) organic meal kit service on the market.

 Green Chef works with local and family farms and craft economies.
 The company carefully selects its food production partners, prioritizing those who practice high animal welfare standards.